skrubly/rajbots/README.md

 Here we see a list of each round in sequence, who played what, and who won the prize, along with its value.

 Between examining information about other players and what cards they hold, and even in how they played previously, a fairly sophisticated robot could be constructed.
+One of the example robots, PatternBot, shows how to find the current tile with the following code: `current_tile = self.board.current_tile`.